Women's Bible Study: Second Monday of the month @ 4pm. (TBD)

 Quilting: Last Wednesday of every month @ 8:30am.
 TBD (not the months of Oct.- Dec.)

-Backpacks for the Week: With school being closed, BACKPACKS ARE BEING HANDED OUT FOR THE WEEK RATHER THAN THE WEEKEND.
-You may drop off your donations at Nilssen's Grocery store in Ellsworth.
+Backpacks for the Week: Please drop off donations at Nilssen's Grocery store in Ellsworth.
 There is a large tub in the entryway marked Backpack Program.
 Once we get back to church we will collect your donations there again as in the past.
 Thank you for continuing to support this program.

 These are the items that are most needed: LARGE (double size) cans of Tuna or Chicken -we need lots!
 Bear Creek Soups (Chicken based if possible) but whatever works! (lighter than cans in the bags, and more servings from the packages ;) Packages/Boxes of Instant Rice (like medium sz boxes) Packages of Instant Mashed Potatoes (no flavors if possible, just basic mashed potatoes) CREAMY Peanut Butter (18 oz) Raisins (1 pound boxes) Boxes of COLD Cereal (NON-sugary) Corn Flakes, Rice Krispies, Cheerios) Cans Brown Beans Boxes Mac N Cheese

-Basics for Local Kids:During the month of May, if we are back to attending church, we will once again be collecting kids winter gear: coats, snow pants, boots, hats, mittens/gloves, scarves.
+Basics for Local Kids:Hopefully we will be able to do the collection for this program in the fall before they distribute the clothing in October.
+Remember everything will have to be in good condition, clean, with all zippers in working order. kids winter gear: coats, snow pants, boots, hats, mittens/gloves, scarves.
 If you are stuck at home cleaning out closets, and finding winter wear that you no longer use and is in good condition, or if you have the opportunity to purchase new winter wear on clearance, that would be greatly appreciated.
 In hopes that we will be able to worship at Our Savior's in May, we will have a collection box located in the narthex throughout the month.
 Articles must be clean, no rips or tears, with working zippers.
 These donated items will be stored until fall when they will be given to needy families right here in Pierce County.
-Hope you are all safe and healthy and that we will soon be back to our church family at Our Savior's.
-Keep praying and washing your hands.
 Evangelism Committee: Heather Johnson, Sharon Peterson, Pauline Laughnan

 The Evangelism Committee Please contact any Evangelism Committee member with questions or concerns: Sharon Peterson 715-273-4255, Pauline Laughnan 715-273-4942, Heather Johnson 715-821-3039.